 The LDX Series provides enhanced colorimetry, color matching, and picture performance.
 Color temperature and tint are just two of the parameters that can be simultaneously adjusted across multiple cameras.

-1.3 Acquisition formats
+Acquisition formats

-Refer to the table below for the acquisition formats.
+Refer to the table below for the acquisition formats of the different camera series.